GovInTheOpen/GitBook-Documents/README.md

 ## Similar Organizations

-[Harvard Civic Analytics Network](http://datasmart.ash.harvard.edu/news/article/civic-analytics-network-members-881) - Inspiration for OGP.
+[Harvard Civic Analytics Network](http://datasmart.ash.harvard.edu/news/article/civic-analytics-network-members-881) - Inspiration for OGC.
 CAN has a much broader focus and just a few US cities are involved.

 ---

-## Connect with OGP
+## Connect with OGC

 * Slack Channel